Wojtek242/route0/PLATFORM.md

 If you are using VirtualBox, you may find it useful to install the VirtualBox Guest Additions.
-Note that these are not actually included in the provided VM image as the installation depends on VirtualBox version.
+Note that these are not actually included in the provided VM image as the installation depends on the VirtualBox version in use.

 The best way to install the guest additions is to install them from the ISO image provided by VirtualBox.
 Before doing that though, you need to first